Key Takeaways

 For a company, an EIN is similar to a social security number for an individual.
 As such, most companies keep their tax ID numbers private, so you probably won't find it published on the company's website.
 However, many documents require the number.
 If you're an employee of a company, look in box B on your W-2 statement.
 If you're an independent contractor, you can find this number in the Payer's Federal Identification Number box on Form 1099.

-If you're an employee of a company and have been unable to find your company's EIN, you may call or e-mail the Department of Revenue for your state.
+If you're an employee of a company and cannot find your company's EIN, you may call or email the Department of Revenue for your state.
 You'll need to provide your employer's legal company name and any additional required information.

 If you have a valid reason to know a business's EIN, you can simply call the business and ask for it.
 If you are dealing with a small company, you can speak with the company owner or your usual contact person.
 If you are dealing with a large company, get in touch with the accounts payable department if you need to send an invoice.
 If you've received an invoice from a company, contact that company's accounts receivable department.
 This is usually the contact person whose name is printed on the invoice.